voxel51/fiftyone/docs/source/cli/index.rst

       --all-help            show help recurisvely and exit

     available commands:
-      {config,constants,convert,datasets,dashboard,zoo}
+      {config,constants,convert,datasets,app,zoo}
         config              Tools for working with your FiftyOne config. constants           Print constants from `fiftyone.constants`.
-        convert             Convert datasets on disk between supported formats. datasets            Tools for working with FiftyOne datasets. dashboard           Tools for working with the FiftyOne App. zoo                 Tools for working with the FiftyOne Dataset Zoo.
+        convert             Convert datasets on disk between supported formats. datasets            Tools for working with FiftyOne datasets. app                 Tools for working with the FiftyOne App. zoo                 Tools for working with the FiftyOne Dataset Zoo.

 FiftyOne config